 *Roles marked with an asterisk will attend three days of training the week prior to the workshop.

 In most cases, a consultant will come to train the Workshop Coordinator, Team Leaders, and other key participants the last three days of the week prior to the workshop.
 The consultant is someone who has had prior experience in a word-collection workshop and who will help the Coordinator to implement the practices that are recommended in the documentation.
-Three days of training are planned, introducing the RWC method, setting up the environment, organizing materials, and translating the 1,800 semantic domain titles into the vernacular.
-The consultant will stay for the duration of the word-collection workshop, and will be responsible for training the participants on the first day.
-S/he will serve as a resource person to the Coordinator to resolve any issues that arise during the word-collection phase and will oversee the cleanup of the data during the week after the word collection is finished.
+Three days of training are planned, introducing the RWC method, setting up the environment, and organizing materials.
+The consultant will stay for the first week of the word-collection workshop, and will be responsible for training the Language Experts on the first day.
+S/he will serve as a resource person to the Coordinator to resolve any issues that arise during the word-collection phase, and will prepare the Coordinator for the task of editing the collected data during the week after the word collection is finished.

 All of the participants traveling will arrive the day prior to the workshop, and those local will come the morning of.
-For the first half-day, the new participants will be oriented into the word-collection method, and several simpler domains will be treated.
-Later on in the day, the word-collecting will begin, starting with some of the easier domains.
+At the beginning of the first day, the new participants (i.e., the Language Experts) will be oriented into the word-collection method, after which the word-collecting will begin, starting with some of the easier domains.
 Divide the participants into six Teams of four or five people, making sure that each Team has a Leader and a Scribe.
 The semantic domains and questions are organized into a series of folders, and each Team works on one folder at a time.
 The folders contain a number of pages from the RWC Questionnaire, stapled together, and covering a series of related semantic domains and their questions designed to help with the elicitation of words in the vernacular language.
 Although the domain description and questions are in the LWC, the Team Leader will convey (in the vernacular) the sense of the domain description to the group, and the word-collection process begins, as the Language Experts say the words in their language that come to mind.
 When the Language Experts find it difficult to think of more words related to that domain, the Team Leader may translate one or more of the questions in that portion of the Questionnaire in an effort to help the Language Experts recall more words that they know which pertain to that domain.
 The words are written down onto a specially formatted Response Sheet.
 When the flow of words and expressions related to a particular domain slows to a trickle and all of the catalytic questions have been used, the group moves on to the next domain, recording words belonging to that category on a different sheet of paper so as not to mix the contents of one domain with another.
 When all of the domains in the folder have been dealt with, the folder is turned in to the Record-keeper.

 The Record-keeper makes note of the progress on a spreadsheet, then passes the folder to the Glossers, who add a short description or word in the LWC for each vernacular word written on the Response Sheets.
 When one of the Glossers completes his work on a folder, he passes it to the Typists, who enter both words and glosses into the computer.
 The teams are encouraged from time to time with public announcements of their progress and projections of how many words can be expected at the end of the workshop, based on progress to that point.
 When all the domains are completed, if there is time left over, some of the early domains can be reviewed and more words added.
 At the end of the workshop, a formatted draft of the lexicon is printed directly from either FLEx or WeSay and put on display during the closing ceremony.

-The computers that are provided for the word-collection workshop will have the WeSay or FLEx lexical database program installed, and these computers will remain the property of the language community at the end of the workshop.
+The computers that are provided for the word-collection workshop will have the WeSay or FLEx lexical database program installed, and these computers—if purchased via funding for the workshop—will normally remain the property of the language community at the end of the workshop.
 The software allows collaboration to continue on the lexical data by adding parts of speech, grammatical information, example sentences, and full definitions.
 Work is currently in progress on a web portal that will allow the same data set to be edited from any web browser.
 Because the data is protected under the Creative Commons license, it will remain available for any ongoing effort at language development in the community.